hizircanbayram/MIPS-CPU/README.md

 ### How the control unit works

-Control unit converts LSB 6 bits of the instruction that takes over from register file into 3 bits(see the section 'How the register file works' below).
+Control unit converts LSB 6 bits of the instruction that are taken over from register file into 3 bits(see the section 'How the register file works' below).
 These 3 bits forms selection signals of ALU.

 Control unit is shown in below.